dillbyrne/random-agent-spoofer/README.md

 # Note #

-Note although this app sets appvendor and other attributes.
-Mozilla has removed the ability from ff25
+Note although this app sets appname and other attributes.
+Mozilla has removed the ability from ff25.

 According to a response from the Mozilla forums